 View your Trello board in Calendar view to see when each task in the sprint is due to be complete.

 If you want to get even more advanced, there are several Power-Ups and Chrome Extensions that will help you get even more out of Scrum and Trello.
-My favorite Chrome Extensions are Scrum for Trello, which will automatically add up the number of story points on a card so you can see how many total points are in a list, and Trello Card Counter, which counts up the number of cards in each list and the total number of cards on the board.
+My favorite Chrome Extension is Trello Card Counter, which counts up the number of cards in each list and the total number of cards on the board.

 There are dozens of different Power-Ups in Trello’s directory.
 Here are a few more of my favorites and how I use them:

 Google Drive: Attach files and even entire folders to each project.
 Attachment previews are embedded on the card, and also show when they were last edited and by whom.

 Slack: Keep your team up-to-date when an initiative moves to another stage by piping Trello updates into relevant Slack channels.
 You can also comment on and move Trello cards right from Slack.

 Custom Fields: If there’s something that you want to update for every task and labels don’t quite work, Custom Fields are amazing!
 They allow for additional card customization for scannable details.

 Hello Epics: This lets you establish parent/child relationships with your cards.
 I find this helpful when I have a huge project that needs to be broken down into several large tasks.